mamun4023/LMS-Frontend/README.md

 - **Role-Specific Dashboards**
   - Student portal for course enrollment and progress tracking
   - Librarian interface for resource management
-  - Admin panel for user and system management
+  - Admin panel for user and system
+- **Multi-Language Support (i18n)**
+  - Support for multiple languages
+  - Easy language switching
+  - Persistent language preferences
+  - Simple framework for adding new languages
 - **Modern Tech Stack**
   - ⚡ Vite for fast development and building
   - ⚛️ React 19 with TypeScript for type safety